anderson-aristotle/handlebars-training/README.md

 -   Refactor the `book-listing.handlebars` template so that each book's information is displayed within its own `ul`.
 Each `ul` should have a `data-id` attribute with a value of the book's `id`.
 -   Add a button called `Remove` as the last `li` for each book.
--   When a user clicks on the `Remove` button for any specific book, it should hide the book's information.
--   Add a prompt that checks if the user is sure they want to remove the book.

-## Challenge: API

-The `Remove` button only removes the book from the page, not from the database.

 - When the `Remove` button is clicked, make a `Delete` request to the API.
 Upon success, the book should be removed from the page.
+-   Add a prompt that checks if the user is sure they want to remove the book.

 ## Additional Resources